sami-chaaban/alphascreen/README.md

 alphascreen --show_top threshold [options]
 ```

 Generate summary files for the runs so far.
-For example, ```alphascreen --show_top 0.7``` will rank predictions by interaction-site PAEs to choose the highest rank, then lists those predictions, ranking by the interaction-site PAE.
-Only those with scaled PAEs higher than 0.7 are shown.
-See the ```--rankby``` option below for more information on the scaled PAE.
-To output all predictions, pass ```--show_top 0```.
-A table is output (.xlsx and .csv), and the .xlsx can be used as input for a subsequent run of alphascreen if you need to test dimerization or use different alphafold executable on the top hits.
+For example, ```alphascreen --show_top 0.7``` will choose the model with the best interaction-site PAE for each prediction, and then list all the predictions (also ranked by the interaction-site PAE).
+Only those with scaled-PAEs higher than the threshold (e.g. 0.7) are shown.
+See the ```--rankby``` option description below for more information on the scaled-PAE.
+To output all predictions, pass ```--show_all```.
+In all cases, a table is output that can be used as input for a subsequent run of alphascreen if you need to test dimerization or use a different alphafold executable on the top hits.

 ```
 alphascreen --write_table [options]